rust-lang/prev.rust-lang.org/faq.md

 ### Why lifetimes?

 Lifetimes are Rust's answer to the question of memory safety.
-They allow Rust to ensure memory safety without garbage collection, which can have undesirable implications for performance.
+They allow Rust to ensure memory safety without the performance costs of garbage collection.
 They are based on a variety of academic work, which can be found in the [Rust book](https://doc.rust-lang.org/stable/book/academic-research.html#type-system).

 ### Why is the lifetime syntax the way it is?